Sweet Mouth Joy

 You can swap the plain flour in the cake recipe for self-raising flour of the same quantity.
 If doing this, exclude the baking powder too.

 To make your pumpkin cake pops a pumpkin spice flavour, you have a few options.
-The easiest is to use 3 ½ tablespoons of pumpkin spice syrup (the kind you'd use for a pumpkin spice latte coffee) instead of your buttercream.
+The easiest is to use 3 ½ tablespoons of pumpkin spice syrup (the kind you'd use for a pumpkin spice latte coffee) or pumpkin pie syrup instead of your buttercream.

 If you can't find orange candy melts, you can instead use white candy melts or white chocolate with orange food coloring added.
 Add your food colouring a drop at a time until you get the right colour.
 It's best to use oil-based colouring.
 I'm a big fan of Colour Mill food colouring, it's perfect for chocolate!